preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 .. image:: action-button-share.png

-+ **Share Type**: Select in what way user's should be able to share a link to this page; Email, Teams or Yammer.
++ **Share Type**: Select in what way users should be able to share a link to this page; Email, Teams or Yammer.

 Sign-off request
 -----------------